 Do you provide letters and reports?

-Letters to confirm your attendance can be provided free of charge where required.
-If you would like to our Chartered Clinical Psychologist, Dr Robyn Cooley, to write a summary of, or full report pertaining to your psychological assessment and/or therapy that you can share with your employer, GP or other professionals, please speak with her regarding details and pricing.
-These letters and reports will be made available with your consent and will be charged at an additional fee.
+Letters to confirm your attendance can be provided free of charge.
+If you would like your practitioner to write a summary of, or full report pertaining to your assessment and/or therapy, please speak with your practitioner regarding details and fees.